Model Building with F-Theory

-Now let's consider the available $G$-fluxes for $DP_9$ fibrations over $B_2$.
+Now let's consider the available $G$-fluxes for $dP_9$ fibrations over $B_2$.
 We could turn on fluxes for the Cartan generators of the non-abelian gauge group localized on $\sigma_{B_2}$.
 As we discussed in the context of coincident branes, this would partially break the gauge symmetry.
 One may consider this as a mechanism for breaking the GUT group to the Standard Model gauge group.
 However for testing our formula for chiral matter in $F$-theory by comparing with the heterotic string, we will also be interested in compactifications where such fluxes are not turned on.
-Generically, the remainder of the discriminant locus \be \Delta' = \Delta - n[\sigma_{B_2}] \ee is an $I_1$ locus and does not generate a massless four-dimensional $U(1)$ vector multiplet, due to non-normalizability of the associated local harmonic two-form\footnote{For duality with the heterotic string, we also assume that real codimension two singularities of the elliptic fibration are not localized on $B_2$, as this would correspond to a non-perturbative gauge symmetry on the heterotic side.}, so it may seem at first sight that there are no other fluxes we could turn on.
+Generically, the remainder of the discriminant locus \be \Delta'\ =\ \Delta - n[\sigma_{B_2}] \ee is an $I_1$ locus and does not generate a massless four-dimensional $U(1)$ vector multiplet, due to non-normalizability of the associated local harmonic two-form\footnote{For duality with the heterotic string, we also assume that real codimension two singularities of the elliptic fibration are not localized on $B_2$, as this would correspond to a non-perturbative gauge symmetry on the heterotic side.}, so it may seem at first sight that there are no other fluxes we could turn on.
+Said differently, a supersymmetric $G$-flux must be of type $(2,2)$ and rational, and therefore it is Poincar\'e dual to (a rational linear combination of) algebraic cycles in $Y_4$.
+At first sight, it seems that generically the only available algebraic cycles must be either $(a)$ divisors in $\sigma(B_3)$ or $(b)$ curves in $\sigma(B_3)$ with the elliptic fibration on top.
+Both of these two types of fluxes are turned off in the limit from $M$-theory to $F$-theory, hence do not exist in $F$-theory, and therefore generically it would seem that there are no supersymmetric fluxes available.

-However the heterotic/$F$-theory duality map which we will discuss in section \ref{Duality} shows that there is always an additional rank one lattice of $G$-fluxes, generated by a flux we will call $G_\gamma$.
-In specific models it is possible that there are additional $G$-fluxes besides this generic rank one lattice.
-The flux $G_\gamma$ is guaranteed to be of Hodge type $(2,2)$ and integral, however it is not a priori clear that $G_\gamma$ is also primitive.
-Indeed, in appendix \ref{Nonprim} we show that \be \pi^*J_{B_2} \wedge G_\gamma = 0, \qquad J_0 \wedge G_\gamma \not = 0. \ee Therefore if we turn on some (half-)integer multiple of $G_\gamma$ in order to engineer chiral matter, or even solely to satisfy the quantization condition (\ref{Gquantized}) for duals of $SU(m)$ spectral covers with $m$ odd, then the $D$-terms are not satisfied.
-There is a classical potential which wants to shrink the ${\bf P}^1$ to zero size, towards the heterotic regime.